 To get an analysis of a player's performance simply click on the player's name in the batting or bowling card.
-Alternatively use the "Match Analysis" button at the lower edge of the screen, and click on the player name in the batting or bowling card.
-Here you may also choose the Match Analysis screens.
+Alternatively, select the 'Match Analysis' button from the Match Screen menu to view the performance of your selected team.